intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 You are now logged in to machine called login-2 (headnode).
 You cannot run compute jobs here.
 You need to run compute jobs on a powerful server.

-The following nodes can run Quartus, OpenCL compile and HLS: n130-n139.
+Some nodes can run Quartus, OpenCL emulation and compile and HLS compile and compile.
+The nodes change over time as we grow server capacity.

-The following nodes can run Arria 10 OPAE connectivity to PAC Cards: n137-n139.
-For Stratix 10: n189.

-There are a total of 12 Arria 10 PAC Cards, 4 each on n137, n138 and n139. there are two Stratix 10 PAC cards on n189.
+Some nodes can connect to machines with the above capabilities and also are directly connected to Arria 10 and Stratix 10 PAC cards.

 There are a series of detailed Linux commands shown below should you want know the intricate details of how to connect to available compute nodes.
 We also offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
 Add this script to your .bashrc login script with the following command added to your script: